jeffhowarth/eeprimer/lessons/lst_l8.md

 ## Spatial anomalies of LST

-In this lesson, we compare how the mean LST within a census block differ from the mean LST of the region, or the concept of mapping _spatial anomalies_.
+In this lesson, we compare how the mean LST within census blocks differ from the mean LST of the region, or the concept of mapping _spatial anomalies_.
 You will write a script that generates the map shown in Figure 1.
-Again, you will write the script so that you can by reapply the analysis to any city in the USA simply by changing the point of interest.
+You will again write the script so that you can by reapply the analysis to any city in the USA simply by changing the point of interest.

 ![Tutorial goal](images/lst_blocks_diff.png)
 _Figure 1.
 Difference between block mean and regional map for Brooklyn, NY._